What is Live&Loud?

 How does the artist get paid?

-Venues can either pay the artist cash on the night of the event or Live&Loud can pay the artist on the venue’s behalf and send the venue a VAT invoice with a 5% handling fee.
+Venues can either pay the artist cash on the night of the event or Live&Loud can pay the artist on the venue’s behalf and send the venue a VAT invoice.

 How do I join?